Bitcoin Halving FAQ

 How many Bitcoin halvings have there been so far?

-There will only ever be 32 bitcoin halving events in total.
-Once all of these have happened, no more Bitcoin will be created, as the maximum supply will have been reached.
+In total, there will be 32 events of this kind.
+Once all of these happen, no more new BTC will be created, as the maximum supply will have been reached.

 Will halving affect the BTC price?